Aliases for SLC26A5 Gene

 GeneCards Summary for SLC26A5 Gene

 SLC26A5 (Solute Carrier Family 26 Member 5) is a Protein Coding gene.
-Diseases associated with SLC26A5 include Deafness, Autosomal Recessive 61 and Dfnb61 Nonsyndromic Hearing Loss And Deafness.
-GO annotations related to this gene include spectrin binding and sulfate transmembrane transporter activity.
+Diseases associated with SLC26A5 include Deafness, Autosomal Recessive 61 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
+Gene Ontology (GO) annotations related to this gene include spectrin binding and sulfate transmembrane transporter activity.
 An important paralog of this gene is SLC26A6.

 UniProtKB/Swiss-Prot for SLC26A5 Gene